 - Service can be a bit haphazard, but once you mellow out and get into island time, you won't mind

-- Buses to Chora (a 10-minute drive away) don’t run in the evening and taxis are rare; you might want a car here
+- Buses to Chora (a 10-minute drive away) don’t run in the evening and taxis are rare; most guests hire a quad or moped

 - No pool but you're just a hop, skip and jump from the beach and sea for swimming